 Tradition states that the British found a strong leader in their struggle in the person of the legendary King Arthur, who commanded a body of well armed cavalry and achieved a great victory over the Saxons at Mount Badon, which was probably fought between 490 and 518, attempts have been made to identify the site of the battle as south west of the Upper Thames or Badbury in Dorset, but its true location remains a subject of debate.

 After the death of Arthur, Celtic resistance to the invaders had collapsed by 580, the Welsh monk Gildas relates "the groans of the Britons" , "The barbarians" he states, "drove them to the sea and the sea drove them back to the barbarians."

-The Celts were finally either assimilated into Anglo-Saxon society as slaves or driven into the fringes of Britain, Wales, the Cornish peninsula and the north western area of Cumbria.
+The Celts were finally either assimilated into Anglo-Saxon society or driven into the fringes of Britain, Wales, the Cornish peninsula and the north western area of Cumbria.
 Wales derives its name from the Anglo-Saxon word Wealas, meaning foreigner, Cornwall derives from the words Kernow and Waelas, Cumbria from the Celtic word Cymru, meaning comrades, while the conquered territory came to be referred to as Angleland.